jutge-org/easyinput/README.md

 as in `read(int, chr)`.

-In `read`'s case, this usage returns an iterable sequence&mdash;see below for more details&mdash;
+In `read`'s case, this usage returns an iterable sequence&mdash;see [here](#as-list) for more details&mdash;of
-of tokens,
-one for each type requested, respecting their order.
+tokens, one for each type requested, respecting their order.
 For example, `read(int, chr, int)` will return a sequence containing an `int`, a `chr`, and an `int`, *in that order*.